CadenSelle/Caden_Selle_Portfolio/README.md

       * Configured **S3 Bucket Policies** to ensure only AWS services (Synthetics and CloudTrail) can write to dedicated logging S3 buckets

 ## Future Plans:
-I plan to expand the website with blog posts, academic achievements, and technical documentation.
+I plan to expand the website with academic achievements, technical documentation, and future projects.
 Eventually, I will automate deployments using AWS CodePipeline or GitHub Actions for continuous delivery.